 In July of 2017, the Bluetooth SIG released an independent extension of the Bluetooth Core Specification called Bluetooth Mesh.
 They claimed that the significant security updates, doubled throughput, and large expansion of existing solutions would make it ideal for industrial IoT solutions.
-With some estimates showing that global manufacturers will spend $70 billion annually on IoT solutions in 2021, could Bluetooth Mesh Networking become standard in industrial operations?

 In this post, we’ll take a look to see if Bluetooth 5 + Mesh is an ideal solution for the many issues that the fragmented IoT wireless communication space is experiencing.
 But first, some background:

 As you probably know by now, Bluetooth is a wireless technology standard for sending data over short distances from connected devices.

 Invented by Dr. Jaap Haartsen while working at Ericsson in the 1990s, it’s most common uses have been for personal devices like headphones, computers, speakers, etc. It’s typical range is less than 33 feet but it can get up to around 330 feet.